Robert Kirkman

-He is one of the five partners of Image Comics, and the only one of the five who was not one of its co-founders.
+He is one of the five partners of Image Comics currently serving as COO, and the only one of the five who was not one of its co-founders.

-In 2010, Kirkman founded entertainment company Skybound Entertainment in order to develop properties in traditional and new media, including comics, television, and film.
-The company also manages the license for Walking Dead and Invincible.
+In 2010, Kirkman co-founded the entertainment company Skybound Entertainment in order to develop properties in traditional and new media, including comics, television, and film.
+The company also manages the license for The Walking Dead and Invincible.
 In 2018, Skybound expanded to create Skybound Games to develop video games based on its intellectual property.

-Kirkman is also known for creating and producing the television series Outcast and Invincible, both adaptations of his own comic book series.
+Kirkman is also known for creating and producing the television series' Outcast and Invincible, both adaptations of his own comic book series.
 He has also written a number of episodes for The Walking Dead and Fear the Walking Dead.
+He is executive producer of the AMC series Robert Kirkman's Secret History of Comics, and the Korean pre-apocalyptic drama, Five Year.

 Early life

 Kirkman was born November 30, 1978, in Lexington, Kentucky, and was raised in Cynthiana, Kentucky.

-Kirkman was a fan of zombie films such as the Night of the Living Dead series and Zombi 2 as well as zombie video games such as Resident Evil.
+Kirkman grew as a fan of zombie films such as the Night of the Living Dead series and Zombi 2, as well as zombie video games such as Resident Evil.